Umar ibn Abd al-Aziz: Economic reforms

+Domestic policies

+Umar adjusted legal policies regarding wrongful death compensation (diyya, or blood money).
+Under the first Umayyad caliph, Mu'awiya I, half of the diyya owed to non-Muslim (dhimmi) families was diverted to the state treasury (bayt al-mal).
+Umar terminated this practice to curb state overreach, but rather than returning the surplus to the victims' families, he left the amount halved, reflecting a regime constrained by financial insecurity and a refusal to grant full legal parity to non-Muslims.
+His omission established the precedent that later jurists used to permanently limit a non-Muslim's compensation to half that of a Muslim's.

 Possibly to stave off potential blowback from opponents of the equalization measures, Umar expanded the Islamization drive that had been steadily strengthening under his Marwanid predecessors.
 The drive included measures to distinguish Muslims from non-Muslims and the inauguration of an Islamic iconoclasm.
 According to Khalid Yahya Blankinship, he put a stop to the ritual cursing of Caliph Ali, the cousin and son-in-law of Muhammad, in Friday prayer sermons.

-Umar is credited with having ordered the first official collection of hadith (sayings and actions attributed to the Islamic prophet Muhammad), fearing that some of it might be lost.
+Umar played a significant role in the promotion of the Sunnah of Muhammad and that of his successors.
+He is credited with having ordered the first official collection of hadith (sayings and actions attributed to the Islamic prophet Muhammad), fearing that some of it might be lost.
+This promotion of the sunnah and his commitment to traditional religious authority generated strong opposition from the Qadariyyah, with whom Umar held serious theological disagreements.